erenokur/Donet-DijkstraMapPathFinder/README.md

 ## Donet-DijkstraMapPathFinder

+This project is one of my master project to find shortest path.

 ### Dijkstra's Algorithm: An Overview

 Dijkstra's algorithm is a popular method used to find the shortest path between nodes in a graph.
 It was developed by Edsger W. Dijkstra in 1956 and has since been widely used in various applications, including GPS devices, network routing protocols, and autonomous vehicle movement planning.